gavinmorrow/protobin/README.md

 Decode the protobuf wire format using gleam `Decoder`s!

-This is just a little toy I made mostly for myself.
-I would be happy to polish it and make it work better, but for now this should not be used at all.
-Unless you're really quite adventurous and are willing to reach out to me (my email is on my github profile).

-Also, there is currently no support for encoding the protobuf wire format.
+There is currently no support for encoding the protobuf wire format.

 [![Package Version](https://img.shields.io/hexpm/v/protobin)](https://hex.pm/packages/protobin)